AbigailWee/news-sentiment-gdp-malaysia/README.md

 ---

 ### CHAPTER 3: PROJECT METHODOLOGY

->▪️ The study adopts the Cross-Industry Standard Process for Data Mining (CRISP-DM), consisting of six stages: Business Understanding, Data Understanding, Data Preparation, Modelling, Evaluation, and Deployment.
+> ▪️ The study follows the Cross-Industry Standard Process for Data Mining (CRISP-DM), which includes six stages: Business Understanding, Data Understanding, Data Preparation, Modelling, Evaluation, and Deployment.
 >
->▪️ Business Understanding is covered in Chapter 1.
-This chapter focuses on the Data Understanding, Preparation, Modelling, and Evaluation stages.
+> ▪️ The first stage of Business Understanding has been previously addressed in Chapter 1, covering the aims and objectives of the study.
 >
->▪️ Deployment is excluded due to scope limitations.
+> ▪️ The deployment stage will not be included in this study, and details of the remaining four stages — Data Understanding, Data Preparation, Modelling, and Evaluation — will be further elaborated in Chapter 4.

 ---